General job duties. Types of procedures required.

 Job seekers will be afforded equal opportunity regardless of their race, ethnicity, veteran status or disability status.

 Equipment utilized in the unit/dept.

 Specific licensures and certifications/ registrations required.

 CEN, TNCC, NRP preferred but not required.

 Floating to other units/departments.

-Bed size/number of rooms for this unit/dept.
+Bed size/number of rooms for the unit/department.

 Tell us about the unit/department specific training and orientation program.